Rennes-le-Château: History

+Population

 Church of Saint Mary Magdalene

 The village church dedicated to Saint Mary Magdalene has been rebuilt several times.
 The earliest church of which there is any evidence on the site may date to the 8th century.
 However, this original church was almost certainly in ruins by the 10th or 11th century, when another church was built upon the site—remnants of which can be seen in Romanesque pillared arcades on the north side of the apse.
 This survived in poor repair until the 19th century, when it was renovated by the local priest, Bérenger Saunière.
 Surviving receipts and existing account books belonging to Saunière reveal that the renovation of the church, including works on the presbytery and cemetery, cost 11,605 Francs over a ten-year period between 1887 and 1897.
 With inflation that figure is equivalent to approximately 30 million Francs as of 2019, or 4.5 million Euros.

 Among Saunière's external embellishments was the Latin inscription Terribilis est locus iste displayed prominently on the lintel of the main entrance; its literal and most obvious translation is "This place is terrible"; the rest of the dedication, over the doors' arch, reads "this is God's house, the gate of heaven, and it shall be called the royal court of God."
 The quotation comes from Genesis 28:17.